 Kentucky Talking Books Library

-Patrons can expect to borrow the same types of books as they might find in print at a medium to large public library.
-We provide the special Talking Book player on which to play our recorded materials, or patrons can use a number of third-party players for downloading books.
-A free app for the iPad, iPhone, and iPod touch is available, and an Android app is coming soon.
+The KTBL provides free library service to individuals who cannot read traditional print due to a visual, physical or reading disability.
+A special Talking Book player is provided on loan, or patrons can use a number of third-party players for downloading books.
+A free app for the iPad, iPhone, and iPod touch is available, as well as an app for Android products.

 - Digital Talking Books — recorded on flash cartridges to be used with digital talking book players; also available for download

 - Print/Braille books — picture books with a Braille overlay, so both a blind and sighted person can read together.

 - Digital Kentucky books — by Kentucky authors or of local interest; recorded by volunteers in our own digital studios

 - Magazines on digital cartridge and in Braille or for digital download

 - Other audiobooks and Braille of regional interest produced by Talking Book and Braille libraries around the country—a network known as the National Library Service for the Blind and Physically Handicapped (NLS).